microsoft/PSRule/docs/concepts/PSRule/en-US/about_PSRule_Assert.md

 - An integer or float, a numerical comparison is used.
 - An array, the number of elements is compared.
 - A string, the length of the string is compared.
-- `convert` (optional) - Convert numerical strings and use a numerical comparison instead of using string length.
-By default the string length is compared.
+- A DateTime, the number of days from the current time is compared.

 The following parameters are accepted:

 - `inputObject` - The object being checked for the specified field.
 - `field` - The name of the field to check.
 This is a case insensitive compare.
 - `value` - A integer to compare the field value against.
+- `convert` (optional) - Convert numerical strings and use a numerical comparison instead of using string length.
+By default the string length is compared.

 Reasons include: